 Incabloc Balance Jewels and Shock Springs

 Lots of customers will call after an overhaul and say there vintage watch is not keeping time when compared to their smart phone.
 There’s a simple answer for that — no mechanical watch will ever, regardless of the maker or price tag, be as accurate as a digital clock.

 The same thing goes for a chronometer grade movement from the 1970’s.
 Some will still keep great time, others won’t.
-Each watch is going to perform a bit differently depending on how well it was maintained during its life, is it rusty, has it ever been dropped, etc. Accuracy will depend on lots of factors that can’t be guaranteed after a simple overhaul.
+Each watch is going to perform a bit differently depending on how well it was maintained during its life, if it has gotten rusty, if it has ever been dropped, etc. Accuracy will depend on lots of factors that can’t be guaranteed after a simple overhaul.

 Watch Timing Machine

 Many owners of vintage pieces think that sending their piece to the original manufacture is the best way to ensure proper servicing.
-The manufactures are certainly capable of this work, they have a high standard for perfection – a faded dial is usually seen as “worn” and will often be replaced, along with crowns, bezels, hands and crystals.
-Manufactures are also known to polish cases that have scratches or wear marks.
+The manufacturers are certainly capable of this work, they have a high standard for perfection.
+A faded dial is usually seen as “worn” and will often be replaced, along with crowns, bezels, hands and crystals.
+Manufacturers are also known to polish cases that have scratches or wear marks.
 For collectors of vintage watches, it is these features that makes watches desirable and valuable, meaning that a service by the watch’s manufacture can actually devalue the timepiece.